rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise3/README.md

 ## Deploying Your Application to Kubernetes

+### Bringing Your Application to Life

+You have now built a container image and set up your Kubernetes cluster.
+This is the moment where those two components meet.
+This section focuses on the **declarative** nature of Kubernetes deployments.
+Instead of manually running a container, you will define the desired state of your application using YAML files, and Kubernetes will work to continuously maintain that state.
+This is the essence of modern, reliable, and automated deployments.

 ### Step 4: Examine the Kubernetes Manifests

 Before deploying, understand each Kubernetes resource and its SRE significance: